 The Sonnar has gentler contrast characteristics overall compered to its most well corrected peers.

-At higher frequencies contrast is moderate and residual spherical aberration can be observed, giving a less distinct rendition of smaller detail and less resolution than benchmark lenses.
-On the other hand mid level and global contrast is impressively high, even at wider apertures.
+At higher frequencies contrast is moderate and pronounced spherical aberration can be observed, giving a less distinct rendition of smaller detail and less resolution than benchmark lenses.
+This is especially true at farther distances.

 The behavior is reproduced predictably across the frame with peak performance on axis and a gradual loss of definition towards the edges and corners, which are comparatively poor.